 William Thomas, founder of The Eden Alternative, a non-profit organization dedicated to creating quality of life for the elderly, believes that being in the presence of children helps older adults thrive, build resilience, and avoid depression.
 Health insurance provider Humana also believes in the power of youth and healthy aging.
 Humana has worked with non-profit KaBoom to build and sponsor multigenerational playgrounds with equipment suitable for all ages that can combine the benefits of physical activity and mingling with children in order to maximize the benefits of exercise and to help motivate older adults to exercise.

 Learn more about how children hold the key to better health and aging in this article from US News.
-Also, if you need companion care in St. Charles, MO or a nearby community, contact Continuum today at (314) 863-9912 or (636) 861-3336 to learn how we can help.
+And if you need companion care in St. Louis or a nearby community, contact Continuum today at (314) 863-9912 or (636) 861-3336 to learn how we can help.